 Choosing an Arena Drag/Groomer for Your Horse Facility

-Having the right footing for your arena and keeping it well-maintained will make it last longer and be safer for horses and humans.
+Choosing the right footing for your arena and maintaining it well can make it last longer and be safer for horses and humans.

 Soundness can be directly linked to the footing in your arena, so proper maintenance is important. iStock/Olaser